madisonhaley/facebook-data-analysis/README.md

-# facebook-data-analysis
+# Facebook Data Analysis
 This was an assignment for a Business Intelligence course.
-There was a given, however incomplete data dictionary as part of the assignment.
+We were given an incomplete data dictionary.
 This project includes a cleaning of the data, as well as statistical alaysis.